Pragmatists/tdi-cookbook-example/README.md

 to get the dependencies.

 There are three tests, each representing a different type.
-  1. [webserver_spec.rb](spec\webserver_spec.rb), which is a unit test for our cookbook.
+  1. [webserver_spec.rb](spec/webserver_spec.rb), which is a unit test for our cookbook.
 It will catch errors like not creating a resource or a wrong path.
 Run with `rspec`
-  2. [webserver_integration_spec.rb](test\integration\default\serverspec\localhost\webserver_integration_spec.rb) - it's an integration test.
+  2. [webserver_integration_spec.rb](test/integration/default/serverspec/localhost/webserver_integration_spec.rb) - it's an integration test.
 It runs on a provisioned infrastructure and verifies the server state with serverspec.
 Run with `kitchen verify`
-  3. [readable_services.feature](features\readable_services.feature) is a Cucumber spec automated so that it will provision the infrastructure with our cookbook and test "from the outside" weather it works as expected.
+  3. [readable_services.feature](features/readable_services.feature) is a Cucumber spec automated so that it will provision the infrastructure with our cookbook and test "from the outside" weather it works as expected.
 Run with `cucumber`

+Oh, and of course the test-driven production code is in [default.rb](recipes/default.rb) and in [files/default](files/default) directory.
+Try deleting the contents of [default.rb](recipes/default.rb) to see the tests fail.